cbarkinozer/repo-context/README.md

 An intelligent context generator for Large Language Models.
 This tool analyzes a public **or private** GitHub repository, extracts key information, and formats it into a single, comprehensive text file.

+You can use this when:
+* You've closed the Gemini 2.5 chat in the Aistudio tab and there's no chat history available.
+* Your conversation with the LLM is going in circles.
+For example, repeating the same explanations or stuck in a dead end during model debugging.
+* You have questions about a repository, whether related to its implementation or its dependencies.

 ## The Problem

 When working with Large Language Models on a software project, providing the full context of a repository is challenging: